redis/node-redis/README.md

     npm install redis

-By default, a pure JavaScript reply parser is used.
-This is clever and portable, but not as fast for large responses as `hiredis` from the
-Redis distribution.
-To use the `hiredis`, do:
+For portability, a pure JavaScript reply parser is used by default.
+Pieter Noordhuis has provided a binding to the official `hiredis` C library, which is non-blocking and fast.
+To use `hiredis`, do:

-    npm install hiredis
+    npm install hiredis redis

 If `hiredis` is installed, `node_redis` will use it by default.